wantajob/learngit/readme.txt

 git is freea.
-git is a distributed version control system. git is distributed under GPL. file is pushed to github.
+git is a distributed version control system. git is distributed under GPL. file is pushed to github. add a dev branch.